eriakul/Complexity_Science_Project_1/reports/draft_report.md

 To test the effectiveness of vaccination at creating herd immunity, we added random vaccination to the model.
 A configurable fraction of the population is randomly selected to be "vaccinated".
 In accordance with the CDC's findings [cite], vaccinations are about 40% effective, so 40% of individuals selected to be vaccinated are made immune by placing them in the Recovered state.

-We ran 22,528 simulations with varying fractions vaccinated, and in each simulation tested whether the infection spread to 50% of the susceptible population before it died out.
-The results of the simulations are presented in figure $n (note the truncated Y axis).
+We ran 22,528 simulations with varying fractions vaccinated, and in each simulation tested what fraction of the population was infected before the disease died out.
+The results of the simulations are presented in figure $n.

-[ Graph goes here ]
+[ Vaccine hist goes here ]

-Though the trend is clear (r = -0.97, p < 10<sup>6</sup>), the effect is surprisingly small.
-With perfect vaccination, the likelihood of an epidemic that reaches most of the susceptible population drops from about 75% to about 61%.
-Herd immunity has not been reached, due to the low effectiveness of the vaccine.
-When the vaccine is perfectly effective, herd immunity is reached with about X% coverage; see figure $n.
+Though the trend is clear, the effect is only moderate, and there is no clear cutoff for "herd immunity".
+With no immunity, the epidemic usually reaches between 50% and 60% of the population.
+With perfect vaccination, it reaches between 30% and 40%.
+The limited effect is due to the low effectiveness of the vaccine; see figure $n.

-[ Graph goes here ]
+[ Perfect vacc hist goes here ]

-[TODO: Is this consistent with IRL?]
+About 47% of Americans receive vaccines against influenza each year [cite: http://thenationshealth.aphapublications.org/content/47/9/E45].
+According to this model, this should be enough to reduce the impact of the disease, but not prevent its spread entirely.
+This seems to be true [cite:

 ## Source Code